Hasami Ware Diagonal Gold Mud Cup – Large

 Four centuries of porcelain mastery, reimagined with modern elegance

-Each piece is crafted in limited quantities and comes packaged in a protective, custom-designed Asemi Co. box—ready to gift or collect.
+Each piece is crafted in limited quantities and comes packaged in a protective, custom-designed Asemi Co. box—ready to gift to a friend or keep for yourself.
+This attention to detail guarantees the cup's safety during transit while enhancing its desirability as a collectible or thoughtful present.

 Product Information